 - If you start your round but do not finish, you will be marked as 'disqualified' and lose your rank to your opponents as well as the matches you were to play, again at the discretion of the Slammer Tour Committee.

-Players in the top ten in each division who do not play within two weeks to the day, with a one-day grace period, (as of April 15) will lose three spots in the rankings.
-For example, if you make it into the top ten on a Saturday, you must play on the Saturday or Sunday two weeks after.
-If you make it into the top ten on a Tuesday, you must play on the Tuesday or Wednesday two weeks after.
-If an event that you're registered for is cancelled and you don't get your event in then you still lose the three spots.
-In November, the time frame changes to one week instead of two weeks.
-If the number one ranked Slammer in each division does not attend the final event of the season, he/she will lose three spots in the ranking.
+Between April 15th and October 31st each season, if you are ranked in the top-five of your division (gender and age divisions not affected) you must play within a two week period (plus one day) to avoid losing three spots in your rankings.
+For example, if you make it into the top-five on a Saturday, you must play an event by the Saturday or Sunday two weeks after.
+If you make it into the top-five on a Tuesday, you must play an event by the Tuesday or Wednesday two weeks after.
+Please note that if an event that you're registered for is cancelled and you don't get your event in within the two-week (plus one day) timeframe, you will still lose the three spots.

 Juniors play for stats, not bones - unless authorized by their guardians (applies to Slammers 18 years of age and under).